 An abandoned railroad bridge leads from Christina Street across the Charles River, where it connects with the DCR trail system.
 In connection with its proposed development on the west side of Needham Street, the Northland Investment Corporation has purchased property on the east side of Needham Street, opposite where a spur of the Upper Falls Greenway reaches Needham Street.
 The City of Newton, the Town of Needham, and Northland have begun discussion of the feasibility of extending the trail from Needham Street along the former railroad right-of-way to the bridge over the Charles, and restoring the bridge for pedestrian use.

 In February 2021, the Newton Conservation Office reported the following: “The City applied for and received a Fiscal Year 2020 MassTrails grant to conduct a feasibility study on the abandoned rail bridge that crosses the Charles River (between Newton and Needham) from the Barry Price Center parking lot on Christina Street.
 The study will help determine what work needs to be done to establish a fully accessible, bicycle-pedestrian bridge to assist commuters and provide recreational access to the DCR trails on the Needham side of the river.
-We are moving forward with VHB, Inc. to conduct the feasibility study over the next several months. ” More about this study
+We are moving forward with VHB, Inc. to conduct the feasibility study over the next several months. ” Read more about this study on this website and on the City of Newton website.

 Blue Heron Trail: Helen Heyn Conservation Area